 Despite their tropical origin, hog plums can actually be grown all throughout the United States in USDA zones 3-9.

-Hog plums are best planted in the fall and can be grown in sunny or partially shady spots.
-Keep in mind- hog plums love drainable, porous soil.
+Thse plum trees are best planted in the fall and can be grown in sunny or partially shady spots.
+Keep in mind that they love well-draining, porous soil.

 Fruits Like the Hog Plum

 Hog plums, while entirely distinct, have a few similar-tasting cousins.
-People without access to hog plums might turn to Italian plums.
+People without access to these specific plums might substitute with Italian plums.